annaburlyaeva/health-monitoring-application/Front-end/README.md

-#Project: Health Monitoring Application

-This project represents a tool to log, monitor and visualize various indicators about specific health conditions.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Before running available scripts you should install React.js and Material-UIhttps://material-ui.com/getting-started/installation/ (https://www.robinwieruch.de/react-js-windows-setup/; https://www.robinwieruch.de/react-js-macos-setup/; )

 ## Available Scripts

 In the project directory, you can run:

-### `Create_db`

-With MySQl script you can create a database with test data.

-### `app.py`

-Script (./Flask/app.py) runs python server with connection to the database.

 ### `npm start`

-App.js (./Front-end/src) runs the app in the development mode.<br>
+Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>